-The first Bahai House of Worship on the African continent, completed in 1961, is situated in Kampala and has become a well-known landmark of the capital.
+The first Bahai House of Worship on the African continent, completed in 1961.
+S situated in Kampala and has become a well-known landmark of the capital.
 Bahai Houses of Worship are spiritual gathering places open to all peoples.
-It is also known as the Bhai Mother Temple of Africa, it is one of the 9 that exist in the world and the only one in Africa, it occupies more than 52acres with a recreational garden that attracts many for prayers, relaxation, meditations and also to look at its architectural structure.
+It is also known as the Bhai Mother Temple of Africa.
+It is one of the 9 that exist in the world and the only one in Africa, it occupies more than 52acres with a recreational garden.
+That attracts many for prayers, relaxation, meditations and also to look at its architectural structure.

 It stands tall with the grandeur of an ancient Cathedral whose structural design derives its inspiration from the African Hut.
 This Basilica has 22 copper pillars over 100 feet long supporting the shrine, with the capacity to accommodate 1000 people whose seats are organized in a circular form.
 A lake was excavated in the Martyrs’ honor and bares a pavilion or island which takes the form of a modern boat, it has a deck like a feature on which the altar for Holy Mass is found and a cabin beneath the altar bearing the scarcity, a kitchen, and bedroom which Pope Francis shortly occupied on his visit to Uganda in 2015.
 3rd June is the day on which Uganda celebrates Martyr’s day and for the past 96 years.

 Meanwhile 22 martyrs were killed between 1885 and 1887 by Kabaka Mwanga, 13 of them were burnt to death in Namugongo and these include Charles Lwanga, Mattias Mulumba K, Kizito, Joseph M Balikuddembe, and others.

 in Kampala is the second largest mosque in Africa.